-hmms
+hmms A list of aneuHMM objects or a character vector with files that contain such objects.
 G An integer vector specifying the number of clusters that are compared.
 See Mclust for details. itmax The maximum number of outer and inner iterations for the Mclust function.
 See emControl for details. measures The quality measures that are used for the clustering.
-Supported is any combination of c('spikiness', 'entropy', 'num. segments', 'bhattacharyya', 'loglik', 'complexity orderBy The quality measure to order the clusters by.
-Default is 'spikiness'.
+Supported is any combina- tion of c('spikiness','entropy','num.segments','bhattacharyya','loglik','complexity orderBy The quality measure to order the clusters by.
+Default is 'spikiness'. reverse0rder Logical indicating whether the ordering by orderBy is reversed.